Classical profile, placement in first semester

 - Ear training: three melodic and harmonic dictations of increasing difficulty

-- Harmony / Counterpoint: three tasks of increasing difficulty
+- Harmony: three tasks of increasing difficulty

 - Analysis of a movement from the Viennese Classical period in the form of a short text